 Day 4 – Spend the day in Valladolid

 Valladolid is the first colonial city that you will find coming from Cancun or the Riviera Maya.
-It’s what I call the getaway to the colonial Yucatan since it’s where you have the first encounter with Mexican history and cultural heritage.
+It’s what I call the getaway to the colonial Yucatan since it’s where you have the first encounter with Mexican history and cultural heritage as well as the most important ruins in the Yucatan Peninsula.

 There are many things to in Valladolid but since we only have one day, here are a few interesting activities that you could do